 - Over the last four years (January 2016-April 2020), we’ve distributed more than 2,081 Naloxone kits, the medication that can reverse the effects of an opioid overdose.

-- Families are learning about the risk of opioid prescriptions through social media, outreach materials and community prevention coalition activities in Concrete, Sedro-Woolley and Mount Vernon.
+- Families are learning about the risks of opioids and other substances through social media, outreach materials and CPWI coalition efforts.

 - Those needing access to Medications for Opioid Use Disorder (MOUD), the standard of care for those with Opioid Use Disorder (OUD), now have multiple agencies ready to help them.

-Skagit County Public Health, the Population Health Trust and the Opioid Workgroup Leadership Team (OWLT) have been working since 2016 to create strategies and actions that increase prevention, decrease nonfatal and fatal overdoses, and expand care coordination and treatment, including MOUD.
+Skagit County Public Health, the Population Health Trust and several other community organizations have been working for five+ years to create strategies and actions that increase prevention, decrease nonfatal and fatal overdoses, and expand care coordination and treatment, including MOUD.